 5. Calms and soothes skin

 Choosing the right toner is half the battle.
 Your perfect toner will depend on your skin type and skin goals.
 Here’s a top-level description of what you should be looking for to make your decision a bit easier.

 Oily: You’d definitely want something a little bit more heavy-duty without irritating your skin.
 Try the aromatica Tea Tree Toner ($23) that hydrates while balancing sebum production and is made with 93% aloe vera extract.
 The be the skin Pore Toner ($25) is also very gentle and calming for acne-prone skin.

 Combo: Combination skin can benefit from a toner like May Coop’s Raw Sauce ($42), which is an all-in-one toner essence that delivers maple sap into your skin to liven up dull skin, or any of the new aromatic Lavender Relaxing Toner ($34) that is gentle and perfect for balancing your skin’s pH level.

-Dry: I find that people with dry skin (including myself) are most resistant to using toners.
+Dry: People with dry skin are typically most resistant to using toners.
 The key is to find a very gentle toner that exfoliates and hydrates your skin.
-Try out the extra-gentle aromatica Sea Daffodil Aqua Toner ($23) or the be the skin botanical nutrition Power Toner ($29).
+Try out the extra-gentle Aromatica Sea Daffodil Aqua Toner or the Be the Skin Botanical Nutrition Power Toner.